SaGAR-2609/SereneStay/README.md

 ## Usage

-* Navigate to the home page to see an overview of all available listings.
+* Navigate to the All Listings page to see an overview of all available listings.
 * Click on any listing card to view its detail page, showcasing all the relevant information.
-* Search or filter functionality may be implemented to streamline your experience (if applicable).

 ---